-Students are expected to attend a series of colloquium meetings where students have an opportunity to discuss their thesis progress and challenges in the guidance of the program head.
+Students are expected to attend a weekly Thesis Workshop course where students have an opportunity to discuss their thesis progress and challenges in the guidance of the program head.
 The meeting schedule will be determined at the beginning of the year.

 Outline for Thesis Proposal